 Public sector organizations have a reputation of being slow to adapt to change, but most public sector insiders know that this is no longer true, if it ever was.

 In fact, the business challenges facing the public sector are not so different from those facing private companies.
 Technology has changed what constituents expect from their governments.
-Public sector organizations struggle to respond, just as private sector companies do.
+Public administration organizations struggle to respond, just as private sector companies do.
 Yet, although technology has created new expectations, it can also help public sector organizations rise to the challenge.

 1. Budget Constraints

-All organizations deal with budget constraints, but what’s unique about public sector organizations is how budgets are developed, how visible they must be to constituents and how accountable organizations must be to adhering to them.
+All organizations deal with budget constraints, but what’s unique about state-run organizations is how budgets are developed, how visible they must be to constituents and how accountable organizations must be to adhering to them.
 In public sector, budgets may be developed as long as two years in advance.
 This creates challenges in times of economic change; promised service levels may be difficult to maintain when the tax base falls, leading to shortfalls.

 2. Hiring Processes